CiscoDevNet/AppD-Cloud-Kickstart/README.md

 ## Workshop Delivery Approach

-Immutable infrastructure is an approach to managing services and software deployments on IT resources where components are replaced rather than changed.
-An application or service is effectively redeployed each time a change occurs.
+Immutable infrastructure is an approach to managing services and deployments of IT resources (applications and infrastructure), where components are replaced rather than changed.
+This capability is deemed absolutely critical to support reproducibility and scale.

-This capability is deemed absolutely critical to achieve repeatability and scale.
 The workshop leverages this approach by automating the build and deployment of workshop VM images.

 ## Get Started